 If you’re running a home-based business it’s likely you’re using a range of technologies from computers to mobile phones to office equipment.
-Technology is moving fast and can be expensive so it makes sense to work out your requirements and do some research online and then in-store before you rent or buy.
+Technology is moving fast and can be expensive so it makes sense to work out your requirements and do some research before you buy or rent.

 Here are our key tips:

 - Consider whether any of your existing equipment can be refurbished or upgraded.
-Refurbishing can save valuable resources and money while delivering the performance you need.
+This can save valuable resources and money while delivering the performance you need.

 - Make a list of features that are important to you and look for products that meet your requirements.